 So instead he moved into the kitchen and started trying to find something to eat.

 He couldn't ignore the distant buzzing in his mind, like he should remember something.
-But it didn't feel like a demon or some other threat, so he put it aside for the moment.
+But it didn't feel like a demon or some other threat, so he did his best to focus elsewhere.

-"You know we're probably walking into a trap," Touma commented as he watched the path ahead, trying not to smile too much as he felt the wind in his hair as they leapt forward.
+"You know we're probably walking into a trap," Touma commented as he watched the path ahead, trying not to smile too much at the feel of the wind in his hair as they leapt forward.

 "Yeah, well, then at least we'll have someone to fight," Shu replied, "I was getting antsy.
 Besides, who can handle the four of us, together?"